-Faith-based Identity of Catholic Schools: Curriculum Perspectives examines the relationship between faith-based education and whole curriculum at a time when neo-liberal ideologies and market values are having a disproportionate influence on national education policies.
+Faith-based Identity and Curriculum in Catholic Schools examines the relationship between faith-based education and whole curriculum at a time when neoliberal ideologies and market values are having a disproportionate influence on national education policies.

 Topics addressed include: current challenges and dilemmas faced by Catholic Education leadership; Catholic social teaching and its implications for whole curriculum; the opinions of teachers in Queensland Catholic schools regarding faith-based school identity with particular reference to whole curriculum; an associated comparison of these opinions teachers with those of their USA peers; school identity and Catholic social teaching in Ontario Catholic schools; an action research approach to the integration of Catholic social teaching in Queensland Catholic schools; longitudinal study of the views of pre-service teachers at a Catholic university regarding the purposes and characteristics of Catholic schools.

-Bringing together professionals and academics from across the world, Faith-based Identity of Catholic Schools: Curriculum Perspectives will inspire Catholic and other faith-based educators to appreciate the importance and potential of the integration of faith-based perspectives such as counter-cultural Catholic social teaching across the school curriculum in an educationally appropriate manner.
+Bringing together professionals and academics from across the world, Faith-based Identity and Curriculum in Catholic Schools will inspire Catholic and other faith-based educators to appreciate the importance and potential of the integration of faith-based perspectives such as countercultural Catholic social teaching across the school curriculum in an educationally appropriate manner.

-Chapter 1: Critical challenges and dilemmas for Catholic Education Leadership internationally (ICSE 2015)*.
+Chapter 1: Critical challenges and dilemmas for Catholic Education leadership internationally.
 Professor Jim Gleeson.

-Chapter 3: Catholic Social Teaching should permeate the Catholic secondary school curriculum: an agenda for reform.
+Chapter 4: Catholic social teaching should permeate the Catholic secondary school curriculum: an agenda for reform.
 Professor Gerald Grace, St Mary’s College, London.

-Chapter 5: Integrating human rights education across the curriculum.
+Chapter 5: Teaching for a just world: Social justice and human rights perspectives across the curriculum.
 Professor Nina Burridge, University of Technology, Sydney.

-Chapter 6: Integrating Catholic perspectives across the curriculum.
+Chapter 6: The distinctive nature of Catholic Education in Ontario: Catholic perspective integrated across the curriculum.
 Katharine Stevenson and Mike Pautler, Ontario Catholic Education.

-Chapter 7: The identity of Catholic schools as seen by teachers in Catholic schools in Queensland (ISCE 2018)*.
+Chapter 7: The identity of Catholic schools as seen by teachers in Catholic schools in Queensland.
 Professor Jim Gleeson, Professor John O’Gorman, Griffith University & Dr Maureen O’Neill, Australian Catholic University

-Chapter 8: The Characteristics of Catholic Schools: Comparative Perspectives from the USA and Queensland, Australia (Journal of Catholic Education, 2018)*.
+Chapter 8: The characteristics of Catholic schools: Comparative perspectives from the United States and Queensland, Australia.
 Gleeson, O’Gorman, Goldburg & O’Neill

-Chapter 10: Curriculum, culture, and Catholic education: a Queensland perspective (Curriculum Perspectives 2017)*.
+Chapter 10: Curriculum, culture, and Catholic Education: a Queensland perspective.
 Gleeson & O’Neill.

-Chapter 12: The Identity and Curriculum in Catholic Education Project: lessons learned.
+Chapter 12: Identity and Curriculum in Catholic Education: Main lessons and issues arising.
 Gleeson.